-- 1062 4.2 HyTrust DataControl Setup
+4.2 HyTrust DataControl Setup

-- 1063 Follow the directions on these pages:
+Follow the directions on these pages:

-- 1064 1.
-Creating a Cloud VM Set

-- 1065 2.
-Installing Policy Agent on Windows

-- Registering the Policy Agent Using the HyTrust Policy Agent GUI

-- 4. Encrypting a Disk Using the WebGUI
+- 1. Creating a Cloud VM Set - 2.
+Installing [the Policy Agent] Interactively on Windows - 3.
+Registering the Policy Agent Using the HyTrust Policy Agent GUI - 4.
+Encrypting a Disk Using the webGUI

-- 1068 4.3 HyTrust CloudControl Appliance Setup
+4.3 HyTrust CloudControl Appliance Setup

-- 1069 Follow the directions on these pages:
+Follow the directions on these pages:

-- 1070 1.
-Overview
+- 1. Overview

-- 1071 2.
-Installing from an OVA File
+- 2. Installing from an OVA File

-- Configuring the Management Interface
+- 3. Configuring the Management Interface

 - 4. Configuring the Management Console

-- 1074 5.
-Configuring High Availability
+- 5. Configuring High Availability

 - a.
 HA Overview

 - b.
 High Availability Configuration Modes

-- 1077 c.
+- c.
 High Availability Considerations and Limitations

 - d.
 High Availability Setup and Configuration

 - e.
 Default Configuration

-- 1080 6.
-Adding Hosts to CloudControl - a.
-Protected Hosts - b.
-Adding a Host - 1083 7.
-Configuring Managed Hosts - 1084 8.
-Enabling a Good Known Host - 9.
-Verifying and Updating Host Trust (and Host Icons Used in CloudControl) - For more information on PolicyTags provisioning and evaluation, see the "PolicyTags Provisioning" section in chapter 6 of the Administration Guide for HyTrust CloudControl. - 1088 4.3.1 Provisioning PolicyTags - To provision the PolicyTags, you need to perform the following tasks: - 1090 1.
-Collect the UUID (Universally Unique Identifier) information for each Trusted host. - 1091 2.
-Generate and run the esxcli commands for hardware provisioning for each Trusted host. - 1092 3.
-Verify that the PolicyTags are provisioned. - 1093 4.3.1.1 Collect UUIDs of Good Known Hosts (GKHs) and Trusted Hosts - The UUID information for the GKHs and Trusted hosts can be collected from the vCenter Managed Object Browser (MOB).
-You will need to obtain the UUID for each GKH and Trusted host. - 1096 1.
-Log into the vCenter Managed Object Browser at https://<VSPHERE_URL>/mob. - 2.
+- 6. Adding Hosts to CloudControl

+- a.
+Protected Hosts

+- b.
+Adding a Host

+- 7. Configuring Managed Hosts

+- 8. Enabling a Good Known Host

+- 9. Verify and Update Host Trust (and Host Icons Used in CloudControl)

+For more information on PolicyTags provisioning and evaluation, see the "PolicyTags Provisioning" section in chapter 6 of the Administration Guide for HyTrust CloudControl.

+4.3.1 Provisioning PolicyTags

+To provision the PolicyTags, you need to perform the following tasks:

+- 1. Collect the UUID (Universally Unique Identifier) information for each Trusted host. - 2.
+Generate and run the esscli commands for hardware provisioning for each Trusted host. - 3.
+Verify that the PolicyTags are provisioned.

+4.3.1.1 Collect UUIDs of Good Known Hosts (GKHs) and Trusted Hosts

+The UUID information for the GKHs and Trusted hosts can be collected from the vCenter Managed Object Browser (MOB).
+You will need to obtain the UUID for each GKH and Trusted host.

+- 1. Log into the vCenter Managed Object Browser at https://<VSPHERE_URL>/mob. - 2.
 Perform the following series of page selections to reach the host page for each of your Intel TXTenabled hosts: